Hosted by

 Starting bid

-Lit Youngstown First Wednesday Reader Series ASL translator Meg Albani will record a poem in ASL translation.
+Lit Youngstown First Wednesday Reader Series ASL interpreter Meg Albani will record a poem interpreted in ASL.
 You’ll work with Meg to select a poem by you or by a poet you admire.

 Meagan Albani is an American Sign Language interpreter whose work centers on expanding access to the arts through visual language.
 She regularly provides ASL interpretation for Lit Youngstown, helping make poetry and literary performances more accessible to Deaf and hard-of-hearing audiences.